-There is one Heritage Conservation Body registered on the HWC database for the area proposed for

-Heritage Impact Assessments which apply to this application, the relevant Local Authorities - Beaufort West in the
+There is one Heritage Conservation Body registered on the HWC database for the area proposed for development - Simon van der Stel Foundation, Southern Cape.
+As such, in terms of the HWC Guidelines for Heritage Impact Assessments which apply to this application, the relevant Local Authorities - Beaufort West in the Western Cape - and the Simon van der Stel Foundation are provided with 30 days in which to comment on the DRAFT HIA.
+Evidence of this consultation is provided in Appendix 5.

-Western Cape - and the Simon van der Stel Foundation are provided with 30 days in which to comment on the public consultation process required for the Basic Assessment process and will be managed by the lead environmental consultants on the project.
+As this application is made in terms of NEMA, the public consultation on the HIA will take place with the broader public consultation process required for the Basic Assessment process and will be managed by the lead environmental consultants on the project.